ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 case <T, S> let .double(a as T, b as T), let .tuple(a as T, b as S):
 ```

+Type parameters are inferred from as the associated values' actual types.
 All type parameters must be inferred in each pattern.

 ```Swift
 //OK